coreyjadams/NEXT_SparseEventID/README.md

 Assuming you have these input files:
  - dataset for training: next_new_classification_train.h5
- - dataset for training: next_new_classification_test.h5
+ - dataset for testing: next_new_classification_test.h5

 To train the network, run: